barneyb/el-tag-graph/README.md

 been chosen.
 This assumes that I use the treadmill _without_ playing basketball fairly infrequently.
 If I _do_ use the treadmill in isolation, it should still be available as a first pick, as it stands alone.

-## Example Graph

-The `src/main/resources/sample-tags.csv` file in the root is a very small example of such a tag graph describing someone's exercise history.
-There are eight nodes (with an empty second field), followed by twenty undirected edges.
-Both nodes and edges have an raw usage count in the third field, and time-decayed usage in the fourth.

-It's unclear whether these weighting factors are the right ones, but they're a start, and unweighted processing will happen first.